10 Reasons Why OTs Should Be Using Occupation-Based Interventions

 8. Payers need to see occupation-based treatments.

 Medicare, Medicaid, and private insurance companies need to know on an annual basis that their funds are going to good use.
-As OTs, we are constantly subjected to justifying our practice in order to ensure coverage.
+As occupational therapy practitioners, we are constantly subjected to justifying our practice in order to ensure coverage.

 By doing so, we need to be using interventions that are specific to our skill-set, interventions that no one else can provide.
 The best way to reflect and represent our practice is to use occupation-based treatments.